CURVX/Git-Practice/README.md

 <hr>

 ## > Setting username and email

 That will allow commits to have the right author name and email associated to them and has nothing to do with authentication when pushing to a remote repository.

-- To declare that identity for all repositories, use `git config--global`
+- To declare that identity for all repositories, use `git config --global`

 ```
-git config--global user.name "Your Name"
+git config --global user.name "Your Name"
-git config--global user.email mail@example.com
+git config --global user.email mail@example.com
 ```

 - To declare an identity for a single repository, use `git config` inside a repo

 ```